- Beauty Glossary

 Who should use malic acid beauty products?

 The potency and flexibility of malic acid has made it a valuable ingredient for many cosmetics companies.
 It is a key component for anyone hoping to hydrate their complexion and soften the effects of ageing skin.
-It’s also popular with sportspeople who are looking for an extra energy boost before an event.
+This ingredient can be found in skin care products such as cleansers, night creams and serums.
+It's also popular with sportspeople who are looking for an extra energy boost before an event.

 What other ingredients go well with malic acid?